 THE NORTH: CHALLENGES AND INNOVATION

-Building on their wide-ranging expertise in the natural, social, health, and engineering sciences, Quebec and the rest of Canada have, over time, become world leaders in northern research.
+Building on their wide-ranging expertise in natural, social and health sciences as well as engineering, Quebec and the rest of Canada have, over time, become world leaders in northern research.
 A consensus has grown within the scientific community that this expertise needs to be brought together to assist decision-makers and societies in tackling the challenges the North presents.

-The result is the Institut nordique du Québec (INQ), bringing together the best northern and Canadian arctic research talent to work toward ethical and harmonious development of Northern Quebec and the Canadian Arctic.
+The result is Institut nordique du Québec (INQ), which brings together the best talent in the fields of northern and Arctic research to work toward the ethical and harmonious development of Northern Quebec and the Canadian Arctic.
 The project, which was officially announced in fall 2014, came about through an unprecedented academic partnership spearheaded by Université Laval, McGill University and Institut national de la recherche scientifique (INRS), in close collaboration with the public and private sectors.

 NORTHERN QUEBEC IN FIGURES

 of Quebec’s hydroelectric

 working on northern issues